Internship guidelines

 • The department will deliver the approved internship application form to the Frederick Hessler Student Success Center (undergraduate) or the Graduate Programs Office for authorization.
 Once the application is approved you will receive an email allowing you to register for the Internship course.
 Please allow at least five days before registering.

 • For Marketing and for Global Supply Chain majors/concentrators, the Canvas site will be activated for that particular internship course.
-These guidelines, the link to the Placement Survey, and a dropbox for submitting required assignments will be set up on the Canvas course site.
+These guidelines, the link to the placement survey, and a dropbox for submitting required assignments will be set up on the Canvas course site.

 Applications for the internship course will not be approved for an internship that is completed or in progress.
 The Internship Application Form must be approved and submitted before classes begin for the respective semester.